stanford-web-security/assign0/README.md

 <img src="img/learnyounode.png" width=600>

 Complete all the exercises.
 There are 13 in total.

+Unlike Part 1 and Part 2, this part is likely to contain new material that you might not be familiar with.
+It is expected that you'll read the Node.js documentation, do web searches, and come to office hours if you're stuck.
+In the real world, programmers often have to learn topics quickly in a just-in-time manner to solve problems they encounter.
+This is good practice!
+If you get stuck, come to office hours or open an issue in the [discussion](https://github.com/stanford-web-security/discussion/issues) repository.

 It's easiest if you switch into the `src/learnyounode` folder and do your work in there.
 Here's an example: